Type Treatments

 Type treatments provide a way to create a consistent and repeatable look and feel for an event or unit using core brand elements.
 All type treatments are created with versions of Helvetica Neue condensed or regular, and a combination of CU Boulder’s branded colors.Note that gold type on white is not permitted.
 Type treatments must be paired with a universal or department-specific CU Boulder lockup.
 Type treatments are to be used on applications like merchandise, print collateral and certain paid advertising.
 Type treatments are not accessible within Web Express applications or in social media and should not be used.
 Refer to social avatars for social media branding guidance.

-• Must use primary CU Boulder colors; however, no gold type on white.
+• Must use primary CU Boulder colors; however, no gold type on white due to ADA accessibility.
+Use only black text on a white background or create a version contained in a black box.

 • No extraneous elements to symbolize type treatment (like a logomark).